tokorom/Fruta/README.md

 # Fruta: Building a Feature-Rich App with SwiftUI

-Create a shared codebase to build a multiplatform app that offers widgets and an app clip.
+Create a shared codebase to build a multiplatform app that offers widgets and an App Clip.

 ## Overview

 - Note: This sample project is associated with WWDC 2020 sessions [10637: Platforms State of the Union](https://developer.apple.com/wwdc20/10637/), [10146: Configure and Link Your App Clips](https://developer.apple.com/wwdc20/10146/), [10120: Streamline Your App Clip](https://developer.apple.com/wwdc20/10120/), [10118: Create App Clips for Other Businesses](https://developer.apple.com/wwdc20/10118/), [10096: Explore Packages and Projects with Xcode Playgrounds](https://developer.apple.com/wwdc20/10096/), and [10028: Meet WidgetKit](https://developer.apple.com/wwdc20/10028/).

-The Fruta sample app builds an app for macOS, iOS, and iPadOS that implements [SwiftUI](https://developer.apple.com/documentation/swiftui) platform features like widgets or app clips.
+The Fruta sample app builds an app for macOS, iOS, and iPadOS that implements [SwiftUI](https://developer.apple.com/documentation/swiftui) platform features like widgets or App Clips.
 Users can order smoothies, save favorite drinks, collect rewards, and browse recipes.

 The sample app’s Xcode project includes widget extensions that enable users to add a widget to their iOS Home screen or the macOS Notification Center and view their rewards or a favorite smoothie.
-The Xcode project also includes an app clip target.
-With the app clip, users can discover and instantly launch some of the app's functionality on their iPhone or iPad without installing the full app.
+The Xcode project also includes an App Clip target.
+With the App Clip, users can discover and instantly launch some of the app's functionality on their iPhone or iPad without installing the full app.

 The Fruta sample app leverages [Sign in with Apple](https://developer.apple.com/documentation/sign_in_with_apple) and [Apple Pay](https://developer.apple.com/documentation/passkit) to provide a streamlined user experience, and promotes code reuse by bundling shared code and localized assets as [Swift Packages](https://developer.apple.com/documentation/swift_packages).

 ## Configure the Sample Code Project

 To build this project for iOS 14, use Xcode 12.
 The runtime requirement is iOS 14.
-To build this project for macOS 11 Big Sur beta 6, use Xcode 12 beta 6.
+To build this project for macOS 11 Big Sur beta 9, use Xcode 12.2 beta 2.

 1. To run on your devices, including on macOS, set your team in the targets’ Signing & Capabilities panes.
 Xcode manages the provisioning profiles for you.
 2. To run on an iOS or iPadOS device, open the `iOSClip.entitlements` file and update the value of the [Parent Application Identifiers Entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_parent-application-identifiers) to match the iOS app's bundle identifier.